A Pomeranzian Growth Theory of the Great Divergence: Properties of the Model

 \subsection{Great Divergence}

 \cite{pomeranz2000} argues that coal and imports from the New World relieved land constraints and further led to the Industrial Revolution in Britain.
-In this study, I model the relief of land constraints as a sudden increase in $Z$.
-The sudden jump in $Z$ increases $\Nescape$.
-If the population $N_t$ in the economy becomes less than the new $\Nescape$, the economy can escape into the non-Malthusian state wherein manufacturing productivity grows.
+In this study, the relief of land constraints is modelled as a sudden increase in $Z$.
+A sudden jump in $Z$ increases $\Nescape$.
+If the population $N_t$ in the economy becomes less than the new $\Nescape$, the economy can escape into the non-Malthusian state, wherein manufacturing productivity grows.

-An increase in $Z$ must suddenly occur.
-Suppose otherwise that $Z$ increases gradually.
-It is accompanied by a population increase, which can necessitate all the labor force to be allocated to the agricultural sector to supply food to the growing population.
-Consequently, the economy can become trapped in the Malthusian state.
+An increase in $Z$ must occur suddenly.
+Suppose that $Z$ increases gradually.
+This is accompanied by a population increase, which necessitates more labor force to be allocated to the agricultural sector to supply food to the growing population.
+Consequently, the economy could become trapped in the Malthusian state.
 This mechanism is what \cite{malthus2018} ``compared the relative speed of the growth of productive capacity and of population to a contest between a tortoise and a hare'' (\citealp{wrigley2018}).